MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-server-to-server-authentication-in-sharepoint.md

 ### Authorize publishing farm to send OAuth requests to the consuming farm

-1. In a SharePoint server in the publishing farms, start the SharePoint Management Shell.
+1. In a SharePoint server in the consuming farm, start the SharePoint Management Shell.

 2. Register the farm running User Profile service application as a trusted issuer: